Amyotrophic Lateral Sclerosis (ALS)

-For most people with ALS, the main treatment may involve the management of symptoms,
+For most people with ALS, the main treatment may include managing symptoms.
 This may

 include physical, occupational, speech, respiratory, and nutritional therapies.
 Some

-medicines, and heat or whirlpool therapy may help relieve muscle cramping.
-Exercise,
+medicines and heat or whirlpool therapy may help ease muscle cramping.
+Exercise in

 There is no cure and no proven treatment for ALS.
-However, the FDA approved the medicine riluzole.
+But the FDA has approved the medicines riluzole

-Managing the symptoms of ALS is a process that is challenging for you, your caregivers,
+Coping with ALS and managing your symptoms is challenging for you, your caregivers,

-and your medical team.
-However, it’s important to know that there are many community
+and your healthcare team.
+But it’s important to know that there are many community

 resources available for support and assistance.

-Researchers are conducting studies to increase their understanding of genes that may cause the disease, mechanisms that can trigger motor neurons to degenerate in ALS,
+Researchers are conducting studies to better understand genes that may cause the disease.

+They are looking at the mechanisms that can trigger motor neurons to degenerate in

 Living with ALS

-ALS will eventually lead to disability and death.
-Although your ability to move and breathe
+Over time, ALS will lead to disability and death.
+Your ability to move and breathe

-independently will be affected, your intelligence and ability to think is
+independently will be affected, but your intelligence and ability to think is usually

 not.
 You and your family will work closely with your healthcare provider to manage

 symptoms as they develop.
-Use of the medicine may prolong your life by a few months, particularly
+Using medicines may prolong your life by a few months, particularly

 if you have trouble swallowing.
-Discuss ways to make living spaces more accessible, and use of mobility devices and wheelchairs.
-It’s very important to discuss
+Discuss ways to make living spaces more accessible

+and the use of mobility devices and wheelchairs.
+It’s very important to talk about

 end-of-life decisions with your loved ones.